 Individual Records Intent Applicable Indicator Required for Compliance 35.
-Medication Administration Record In addressing quality assurance measures respecting the wellbeing of the person, each service agency shall ensure a medicine administration record is kept for the person.
+Medication Administration Record In addressing quality assurance measures respecting the well- being of the person, each service agency shall ensure a medicine administration record is kept for the person.
 (O.Reg.299/10, 24(2)) To all service agencies.
 A Medication Administration Record for each person who receives medication administered by staff; either generated by the pharmacy or created by the service agency.
 A letter and/or documentation confirming completion of corrective action.

 Individual Records Intent Applicable Indicator Required for Compliance 36.
-Information, Prescription Medication ▲ Each service agency shall ensure information, as applicable and appropriate, is provided to the person with respect to prescription medication.
+Information, Prescription Medication Each service agency shall ensure information, as applicable and appropriate, is provided to the person with respect to prescription medication.
 (O.Reg.299/10, 24(3)(i)) #36 to 45 it is important to consider that some of the criteria may not be pertinent to a person.
 If this is the case, then it is reasonable to expect that information has not been provided.
 SGLR ISR Informational materials from doctors, nurses, pharmacists, or other health professionals; a printed information sheet from a drug store on prescription medication; a notation in the person's file to indicate that information has been verbally shared with the individual.
 Medication Information Sheets.
-Information may be provided on a one-time basis (example: information about medication prescribed to address a time-limited illness, example: bronchitis, ear ache, a rash) or on an ongoing basis.
+Information may be provided on a one- time basis (example: information about medication prescribed to address a time- limited illness, example: bronchitis, ear ache, a rash) or on an ongoing basis.
 Information can be provided in a variety of ways - in a pamphlet or hand-out sheet, verbally, or by demonstrating.
 A letter and/or documentation confirming completion of corrective action.

-Individual Records Intent Applicable Indicator Required for Compliance 37.
+Individual Records Intent Applicable Indicator Required for Compliance Individual Records 37.
 Public Health Information A service agency shall ensure that the public health information is available and presented in a language and manner, and with the level of support, that the person with a developmental disability needs.
-(O.Reg.299/10, 7(2)) Persons receiving supports and services should be supported in making healthy choices wherever possible.
+(O.Reg.299/10, 7(2)) Intent Persons receiving supports and services should be supported in making healthy choices wherever possible.
 If a person declines such support from an agency, the agency should document its efforts in offering assistance and the response of the person being supported.
-To all service agencies.
-Informational materials from doctors, nurses, pharmacists, or other health professionals related to diabetes, smoking, diet and nutrition, universal precautions, annual flu vaccines etc. Information may be provided on a one-time basis or on an ongoing basis, (example: tips on how to make a healthy meal).
-Information can be provided in a variety of ways - in a pamphlet or hand-out sheet, verbally, or by demonstrating.
-A letter and/or documentation confirming completion of corrective action.
+Applicable To all service agencies.
+Informational materials from doctors, nurses, pharmacists, or other health professionals related to diabetes, smoking, diet and nutrition, universal precautions, annual flu vaccines etc. Information may be provided on a one-time Required for Compliance A letter and/or documentation confirming completion of corrective action.

 Individual Records Intent Applicable Indicator Required for Compliance 38.
 Information, Diet & Nutrition Each service agency shall ensure information, as applicable and appropriate, is provided to the person with respect to diet and nutrition.
-(O.Reg.299/10, 24(3)(ii)) SGLR ISR Informational materials from doctors, nurses, dieticians, or other health professionals, from public health units, libraries or bookstores; make a handout from Canada's Food Guide available/visible in the kitchen.
+(O.Reg.299/10, 24(3)(ii)) SGLR ISR Informational materials from doctors, nurses, dieticians, or other health professionals, from public health units, libraries or bookstores; make a hand- out from Canada's Food Guide available/visible in the kitchen.
 Learning more about diet and nutrition could be a goal in the person's individual support plan, with such strategies as preparing healthy meals, discussion about healthy eating at the grocery store, or menu planning, and any updates on steps taken to achieve the goal.
 Information may be provided on a one-time basis or on an ongoing basis, (example: tips on how to make a healthy meal).
 Information can be provided in a variety of ways - in a pamphlet or hand-out sheet, verbally, or by demonstrating.
 A letter and/or documentation confirming completion of corrective action.